Perinatal Depression

 References Heading link

 Centers for Disease Control and Prevention.
 Division of Reproductive Health.
-Depression Among Women.https://www.cdc.gov/reproductivehealth/depression/index.htm.
-Accessed December 27, 2018.
+Symptoms of Depression Among Women.https://www.cdc.gov/reproductivehealth/depression/index.htm.
+Accessed November 18, 2024.

 Prevatt B, Desmarais SL.
 Facilitators and barriers to disclosure of postpartum mood disorder symptoms to a healthcare provider.
 Maternal and Child Health Journal, (2018); 22(1):120-129.